-The Group's CSR (corporate social responsibility) approach goes even further by voluntary seeking the certification of the Pierre Fabre Agronomie structure as being of a " high environmental value " (HEV).
+The Group's CSR (corporate social responsibility) approach goes even further by voluntary seeking the certification of the Pierre Fabre Agronomie structure as being of a "high environmental value" (HEV).
 This label which is based on indicators of results relative to biodiversity preservation, agrochemical strategy, management of fertilization and irrigation, along with the "AB" label result in a more sustainable land management.
 Rhealba® oats are grown from February to July.
 The straw is buried after the harvest by the farmers who then sow legumes in winter to enrich the soil in organic matter and nitrogen.
-This practice avoids the use of chemical fertilizers
+This practice avoids the use of chemical fertilizers.

-In the framework of this HEV certification, several initiatives have been launched in favour of biodiversity, and in particular the installation of solitary bees' nests.Bees, as pollinators, have an important role in the preservation of plant species, which gives them a function as a biodiversity indicator.
+In the framework of this HEV certification, several initiatives have been launched in favour of biodiversity, and in particular the installation of solitary bees' nests.
+Bees, as pollinators, have an important role in the preservation of plant species, which gives them a function as a biodiversity indicator.
 The biodiversity inventory carried out on the "Terre d'Avoine" site where the Rhealba® oat seeds are grown has detected the presence of Nigella gallica, a vegetal species that is protected on a national scale.
 Because it develops only on the edge of untreated cereal fields, its presence in the site EXTRACTION is the demonstration that this Gaillac (Tarn) method of cultivating oats has a low impact and that the agricultural soils are in good condition.

-Joint actions are being led to fight against climate change and the retrieval of plant residue from the plants grown (plant residue after processing)belongs to a circular economy approach.
-These plant residue, combined with wood chips from sustainably managed forests in the Tarn (certification), are used to feed the Soual factory's biomass boiler., this local addition brings the site's gas consumption down by 60%. lowering the carbon impact of the products manufactured.
+Joint actions are being led to fight against climate change and the retrieval of plant residue from the plants grown (plant residue after processing) is part of circular economy approach.
+These plant residue, combined with wood chips from sustainably managed forests in the Tarn (certification), are used to feed the Soual factory's biomass boiler.
+This local addition brings the site's gas consumption down by 60%. lowering the carbon impact of the products manufactured.
 To compensate part of the inevitable greenhouse gas release related to the manufacture of certain products in the A-DERMA brand, Pierre Fabre, with the "Local Carbon" brand, is planting hedgerows which include 10 local species of shrubs on its territory.
-These hedgerows not only provide carbon compensation but also increase biodiversity and fight soil erosion on the land in this area, which tend to be steep.
+These hedgerows not only provide carbon compensation but also increase biodiversity